garrentmh/100-days-of-code/log.md

 Today's Progress: Learn new FormData, FormData.get, mouseover in CSS, disabled in HTML, change element in class (classname.classList.toggle(''))

 Thoughts: Not a lot of action today due to procrastination but it was fun when the right environment is set up.

+***Day 12: January 20, 2023***

+Today's Progress: Learn for of loop, render data and import/export, radio in HTML

+Thoughts: Not a lot of action today due to procrastination but it was fun when the right environment is set up.